 How Long Will it Take Really?

 The Park Service says it should take around 4 hours plus any queueing.
 We hear people claim to have knocked it off in 3hours.
 My Strava shows a time of 2 hours 15 mins (Not including Summit time) but I ran a large portion (not the ridge) and a really fit runner could go well under 2 hours.
 The reality is hiking it in 3 hours is good going.
 It is probably a 3-hour hike if you don’t stop.
 But most people will need breaks.
 The uphill sections are long and unrelenting so pauses to catch your breath and recuperate are required.
-You will also require water stops and maybe food breaks, although most people can probably manage on just having a snack at the top.
-4 Hours is a good bet for average people and the fitter and more experienced hiker you are the closer to 3 hours you can get.
+You will also require water stops and maybe food breaks, although most people can probably manage by just having a snack at the top.
+4 Hours is a good bet for average people, and the fitter and more experienced hiker you are the closer to 3 hours you can get.